dvoraka/av-service/README.md

 ```

 ### Installation
 You can use Docker to prepare necessary services for development.
+Docker configurations are a good documentation for
+installing services without Docker.

 #### Docker
 Docker is recommended approach.